 This manifest describes a Deployment with a single instance WordPress Pod.
 This

 This manifest also configures the WordPress container to communicate MySQL with

 the host address

 environment variable.
 We can refer to the database as

 mysql, because of

-Kubernetes DNS allows Pods to communicate a Service by its name.
+Kubernetes DNS allows Pods to communicate a Service by

 To deploy this manifest file, run: